TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Languages/Index.rst

 Next steps
 ==========
-The :ref:`Frontend Localization Guide <t3l10n:start>` contains detailed information about setting up a multilingual web site and how to actually do the translation and localization.
+The :doc:`Frontend Localization Guide <t3l10n:Index>` contains detailed information about setting up a multilingual web site and how to actually do the translation and localization.